 Dr Hannah King

-I joined Durham University in the autumn of 2012, contributing to the undergraduate Criminology programme.
-In 2013, I moved to a College-based post as the Assistant Senior Tutor at Ustinov College, Durham's only post-graduate College, but have since returned to the School of Applied Social Sciences as a Lecturer.
-Prior to this I worked as a Programme Director and research fellow in Social Policy at the University of York, where I also completed my PhD.
+I joined Durham University in the autumn of 2012, contributing to the undergraduate Criminology programme before briefly acting as Vice-Principal and Senior Tutor at Ustinov College.
+Within the Department I have also held the role of Director of Education.
+Prior to Durham, I worked as a Programme Director and research fellow in Social Policy at the University of York, where I also completed my PhD.
 This focused on the role of the voluntary sector in providing support for young people excluded from mainstream education.

 Prior to entering academia, I worked within policy and practice roles, mostly with and on behalf of young people.
-As a professionally qualified Youth Worker, I taught on the Masters in Youth and Community Education for the University of Wales and held Officer level positions in both youth and play work within different organisations including a Local Authority Youth Service, voluntary sector organisations and a Youth Offending Team, including managing a team of 35 staff.
+As a professionally qualified Youth Worker, I taught on the Masters in Youth and Community Education for the University of Wales.
+I have also held Officer level positions in both youth and play work within different organisations including a Local Authority Youth Service, voluntary sector organisations and a Youth Offending Team, including managing a team of 35 staff.
 My policy roles have included as a Senior Policy and Partnerships Officer in North Yorkshire, working at county and regional levels and providing research and policy advise to a senior MP.
-I bring this diverse experience to my academic roles in both research and teaching.
+I draw upon this diverse experience within my academic roles in both research and teaching.

-Here in the School of Applied Social Sciences, I currently convene a core sociology first year module, Societies in Transition and second year Children, Young People and Families module.
-I also contribute to both the undergraduate and postgraduate Criminology programmes.
-I am also part of the Inside-Out Prison Exchange Programme team within Criminology.
-We are the first University outside of North America facilitating the programme, taking groups of third year undergraduate criminology students (Outside students) into HMP Durham and HMP Frankland to engage in a module on criminal justice with a group of men and women in each prison (Inside students).
-Aimed at breaking down the barriers between those on the inside and the outside, we facilitate all students to engage in dialogue as equals, using the unique pedagogical approach of Inside-Out.
+We are the first University outside of North America facilitating the programme, taking groups of third year undergraduate and Masters criminology students (Outside students) into HMP Durham, HMP Frankland and HMP Low Newton to engage in a module on criminal justice with a group of men and women in each prison (Inside students).
+Aimed at breaking down the barriers between those on the inside and the outside, we facilitate all students to engage in dialogue as equals, using the unique critical pedagogical approach of Inside-Out.
 Collaboratively, we co-facilitate Think Tanks at HMP Frankland and HMP Low Newton, which has resulted in a developing research interest in working participatorily with incarcerated men and women on issues that affect them.

-I am currently a member of the Management Group for PORSCH (Prison and Offender Research in Social Care and Health) North East; a Board Member of the European Sociological Association's RN03 Network: Biographical Perspectives on European Societies; and a member of the British Sociological Association's Youth Studies Group.
+I am currently a member of the Management Group for PORSCH (Prison and Offender Research in Social Care and Health) North East; an Editor of YOUNG (Nordic Journal of Youth Research), and a member of the British Sociological Association's Youth Studies Group.

 Chapter in book